sematic-ai/sematic/developer-docs/README.md

 ```

 Finally, draft the release on GitHub.
 Add a "What's Changed" section, a
-"Full Changelog" link, and attach the wheel in the assets section.
+"New Contributors" section, a "Full Changelog" link, and attach the wheel in
+the assets section.